datafold/data-diff/docs/common_use_cases.md

 ## joindiff
 - **Inspect differences between branches**.
 Make sure your code results in only expected changes.
 - **Validate stability of critical downstream tables**.
-When refactoring a data pipeline, rest assured that the changes you make to upstream models has not impacted critical downstream models depended on by users and systems.
+When refactoring a data pipeline, rest assured that the changes you make to upstream models have not impacted critical downstream models depended on by users and systems.
 - **Conduct better code reviews**.
 No matter how thoughtfully you review the code, run a diff to ensure that you don't accidentally approve an error.

 ## hashdiff